 Weapons Forms and Other Useful Information

 Currently, the Blade Society focuses on fencing and rapier combat as its main styles of combat recreation.
 Assuming we have members with training in other areas who have teaching capabilities, we may also offer other types of recreational bladed combat.
 The rules and armor requirements used in the Blade Society are borrowed from an international non-profit organization known as the SCA- Society for Creative Anachronism.
 The SCA reproduces medieval and renaissance times through clothing, food, combat, and other activities.
 There has been rapier combat for more than 20 years in the SCA with no serious injuries.

 Blade Society participates in both SCA and USFA events.

 History of Fencing

-Provides a brief historical overview of fencing, and some recommended links and reading material, for those interested in learning more about the historical aspects of fencing
+It provides a brief historical overview of fencing, and some recommended links and the reading material, for those interested in learning more about the historical aspects of fencing.